sagedemage/setup_linux_servers_ansible_vmware/README.md

 - Hard Disk Size: 35 GB
 - OS: Debian

+Rocky Server 1:
+- Name: Web Server
+- Network Adapter: NAT
+    - IP Address: 192.168.182.138/24
+- Memory: 2048 MB
+- Processors: 1
+- Hard Disk Size: 30 GB
+- OS: Rocky Linux

 ## Virtual Machine Setup

-You will create four virtual machines with VMware.
+You will create five virtual machines with VMware.
 The first VM is for Ubuntu Desktop.
 This VM will be used as the Ansible controller to run playbooks on the other VMs.
-The second and third VMs are for Ubuntu Server.
-The last VM is for Debian.
+The rest of the VMs are for Ubuntu Server, Debian, and Rocky Linux.

 ## Installation